This course requires you to complete the following core modules:

 Bacterial Pathogenesis and Infections (20 credits)

 Initial lectures for this module will highlight the different mechanisms associated with disease pathogenesis for a selection of medically important bacteria.
-Subsequent lectures and tutorials will give students an understanding of clinical syndromes - a systematic approach, including the microbiology of important diseases of bacterial pathogens, diagnostic approaches and choice of antibiotic.
+Subsequent lectures and tutorials will give you an understanding of clinical syndromes - a systematic approach, including the microbiology of important diseases of bacterial pathogens, diagnostic approaches and choice of antibiotic.

 Prevention and Treatment of Infection (20 credits)